A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Concluding remarks

-We conclude this paper with suggestions for future research.
-Firstly, it is advised to test the measure on more tabular datasets to draw broader conclusions.
+There are several directions to be explored in future research endeavours.
+Firstly, reducing the computational complexity of our algorithm is vital as it is rooted in a lazy approach that can hardly be applied if instances exceed thirty thousand.
 Secondly, we suggest framing the concepts of \textit{explicit bias} and \textit{implicit bias} into a multi-valued logic approach such as the fuzzy set theory.
+Finally, it would be convenient to analyze implicit bias taking into consideration all associations/correlations between protected and unprotected features.